johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week05/week5.md

 # Adding a layout
 Next create a bootswatch.css file in app/assets/stylesheets also and copy the code from bootswatch for this theme.
+Let's use [https://bootswatch.com/yeti/](https://bootswatch.com/yeti/)

 Next we need to define our layout.
 There is a great site [http://www.layoutit.com/](http://www.layoutit.com/) which can help you add bootstrap components.